 Understanding Your Solar System's Performance

 If you really want to know how well your solar system is working, you have to keep an eye on it.
-Regular monitoring and basic upkeep are what make sure you’re getting the most energy out of the sunlight hitting your panels.
+Regular monitoring and basic upkeep are what make sure you’re actually getting the most energy out of the sunlight hitting your panels.

 Monitoring System Output

 Real-Time Data: Think of monitoring devices as your solar system’s scorekeepers.
-They track how much power your panels are pumping out in DC, then the inverter flips it into AC—the everyday electricity that runs your lights, fridge, and everything else at home.
+They track how much power your panels are pumping out in DC, then the inverter flips it into AC — the everyday electricity that runs your lights, fridge, and everything else at home.
 This is what shows you how efficiently your system is turning sunlight into electricity.
 Most of the time, you can check the numbers through an online dashboard or a display that comes with the equipment.

 Comparison With Estimates: The numbers from your solar system should look pretty close to what you were told to expect in the beginning.
 If they don’t, something’s up.
 Maybe there’s a technical glitch, or maybe a tree’s casting more shade than you realized.
 You should also think about how the panels are tilted and how the sun moves across them during the day, because this can change the readings a lot.